 Take a few minutes to inspect your home, and then create an action plan for energy improvements:

-• What type of roofing is installed on your home?
+What type of roofing is installed on your home?
 Dark colored roofing absorbs a lot of solar energy, and this is converted to heat in your attic and living space.
 Action: When you next re-roof your home, install white or other light-colored shingles.
-If you live in a manufactured home, install a reflective white roof coating over your existing metal roof.
+If you live in a mobile home, install a reflective white roof coating over your existing metal roof.

-• Are there leaves or other debris built up on the grilles surrounding the outdoor unit of your air conditioner?
-These obstructions will reduce the airflow over the condenser coil, reducing the efficiency of your system.
+Are there leaves or other debris built up on the grilles surrounding the outdoor unit of your air conditioner?
+These obstructions will reduce the airflow over the condenser coil, lowering the efficiency of your system.
 Action: Use a garden hose and brush to remove any leaves or debris from the outdoor unit.
 Cut back any bushes that could slow airflow into the unit.

 When did you last have your central air conditioner serviced?
 Air conditioners are complicated, and need to be periodically cleaned and tuned.
 Action: Have a professional inspect and tune your system.
 Be sure they check the refrigerant charge and airflow.